KatherineMichel/portfolio/doc/2024-recap.md

 After the conference, I did some "heavy lifting" from conference connections made.
 A few examples:
 * Based on a conversation with Black Python Devs Founder K. Jay Miller, I liased with DEFNA to further the interests of Black Python Devs at DjangoCon US
 * Based on a conversation with PyTexas Chair Mason Egger, I made PyTexas sponsorship pitches to interested parties
-* Bason a conversation with Quansight Labs Co-director Tania Allard, I attempted to rekindle a prospective open source process
+* Based on a conversation with Quansight Labs Co-director Tania Allard, I attempted to rekindle a prospective open source process

 ## June